statsfm/support-docs/docs/import/streaming-history.md

 When you have your extracted .JSON files ready, go to [stats.fm/import](https://stats.fm/import), login and click the _Import a new file_ button.
 Then, select your first `endsong.json` file.
 You have to upload files one by one.

-After clicking selecting the file, your file will be sent to the Spotistats servers to be processed.
+After clicking selecting the file, your file will be sent to the Stats.fm servers to be processed.
 This can take a few minutes.
 Meanwhile you can already upload your next file.

 ![Step 6 image](./step-6.png)

 ## 7. Wait for your streams to be processed

-Once your streams have reached the Spotistats servers, they need to be processed.
+Once your streams have reached the Stats.fm servers, they need to be processed.
 Duplicate streams will be filtered out, and there will be a lot of calculations made for each stream in order to save it securely in the database.
 This can take a while.
 Depending on the amount of streams and the amount of people importing their streams at once this can take just a few seconds up to a couple of hours.

 :::tip Tip